MODM coordination of clinical studies

 - Define the different phases of clinical trials.

-Phase I, II, III clinical trials
+Phase I, II, and III clinical trials

-- Trial set-up, protocol, observation notebook, e-CRF,
+- Setup of the trial, protocol, observation log, e-CRF,

 - Investigators: recruitment, training, brochures

-- Essential documents for conducting tests (before, during and at the end of the test)
+- Essential documents for conducting tests (before, during, and at the end of the test)

 The players and professions involved in clinical research